Bivash2001/sillymotion/README.txt

 -----------------------------------------
 1. Allow your browser to use your webcam when prompted.
 2. Click "Capture Frame" to take snapshots for your animation.
+3. Use "Import Image" to add custom frames from your computer.
+4. Use "Draw in JS Paint" to create new frames and automatically add them to your timeline.
-3. Use the Timeline to manage your frames:
+5. Use the Timeline to manage your frames:
    - Click a frame to select it.
    - Duplicate (⧉), Delete (✕), or Drag to reorder frames.
-4. Check the frame info above the timeline to see total frames and the current frame number.
+6. Check the frame info above the timeline to see total frames and the current frame number.
-5. Turn Onion Skin on/off in the controls:
+7. Turn Onion Skin on/off in the controls:
    - Choose to overlay the previous frame, next frame, or both.
-6. Toggle Dark Mode in the UI to switch between light and dark themes.
+8. Toggle Dark Mode in the UI to switch between light and dark themes.
-7. Adjust FPS with the slider to control playback speed.
+9. Adjust FPS with the slider to control playback speed.
-8. (Optional) Add an audio file to animate in sync with sound.
+10. (Optional) Add an audio file to animate in sync with sound.
-9. Press "Play" to preview your animation with audio.
+11. Press "Play" to preview your animation with audio.
-10. Press "Stop" to reset playback.
+12. Press "Stop" to reset playback.
-11. Use "Save Project" to store your work as a .json file.
+13. Use "Save Project" to store your work as a .json file.
-12. Use "Load Project" to continue working later.
+14. Use "Load Project" to continue working later.
-13. Press "Export WebM" to download your animation — a message appears below the timeline while it’s exporting.
+15. Press "Export WebM" to download your animation — a message appears below the timeline while it’s exporting.
-14. Enjoy your new SillyMotion logo greeting you each time you open the app!
+16. Enjoy your new SillyMotion logo greeting you each time you open the app!

 -----------------------------------------
    REQUIREMENTS